Born: July 17, 1972

 The Canadian star has had continued success on the small screen over the past few years, earning a recurring role as Abby McDeere on The Firm, and as Jackie Sharp on the Emmy winning Netflix series House of Cards.

 More recently she was seen on the Amazon Video series Goliath, as well as in the sci-fi flick Darwin (2016), the mystery thriller The 9th Life of Louis Drax (2016), the political drama American Pastoral (2016), and the quirky drama Weirdos (2017), for which she received a Canadian Screen Award nomination.
+She also stars as Maureen Robinson on the Netflix series Lost in Space (2018).

 Molly married director/writer/producer Matt Bissonnette in 20002, but the marriage ended in divorce in 2012.
 The two have a son, William Strummer Bissonette, born October 13, 2006.